Treatment for Aggressive, Noncontiguous Stage II/III/IV Adult NHL

 - Extranodal site involvement (0 or 1 vs. 2–4).

 Patients with two or more risk factors have a less than 50% chance of relapse-free survival and OS at 5 years.
 This study also identifies patients at high risk of relapse based on specific sites of involvement, including bone marrow, central nervous system (CNS), liver, lung, and spleen.
-Patients at high risk of relapse may be considered for clinical trials.
-Molecular profiles of gene expression using DNA microarrays may help to stratify patients in the future for therapies directed at specific targets and to better predict survival after standard chemotherapy.[22,23]Treatment of tumor lysis syndrome
+The bcl-2 gene and rearrangement of the myc gene or dual overexpression of the myc gene, or both, confer a particularly poor prognosis.[28-31] Patients at high risk of relapse may be considered for clinical trials.
+Molecular profiles of gene expression using DNA microarrays may help to stratify patients in the future for therapies directed at specific targets and to better predict survival after standard chemotherapy.[33,34]Treatment of tumor lysis syndrome

 Treatment options under clinical evaluation include the following:

-- Bone marrow transplant (BMT) or stem cell transplant.
+- Bone marrow transplant (BMT) or stem cell transplantation (SCT).

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with aggressive, noncontiguous stage II adult non-Hodgkin lymphoma, aggressive, stage III adult non-Hodgkin lymphoma and aggressive, stage IV adult non-Hodgkin lymphoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.